bardius/BardisCMS/README.md

 ![](http://www.bardis.info/bardisCMS.png)

-Symfony2 CMS Boilerplate with Foundation 5 (BardisCMS) v2.4.3
+Symfony2 (v.2.4.3) distribution with integrated Foundation 5 Framework
 ===============================================================

-This is a Symfony2 based CMS based on version 2.4.3.
+BardisCMS is a Symfony2 (v.2.4.3) distribution with integrated Foundation 5 Framework (Bower and Grunt with custom builds included for better workflow) for front end and all the major bundles pre-configured (Sonata Admin, User, Media, FOSUser, KnpMenu, Guzzle) combined with extra bundles to provide a fully functional out of the box CMS for websites

 You can find the requirements for Symfony2 here http://symfony.com/doc/current/reference/requirements.html
 You can find the documentation for Symfony2 here http://symfony.com/doc/current/book/index.html